aksamitksharma/react-context/README.md

 }
 export default DComponent;
 ```
-Now you can see how useContexts simplies the consumption of shared values.
+Now you can see how useContext simplies the consumption of shared values.